cssbristol/cssbristol.co.uk/_jobs/2016-08-16-yoyo-wallet-mobile-engineer.md

 - Work on challenging real-world problems that you can take ownership of
 - Build something today and see it in people’s hands tomorrow
 - We are located in Fitrzovia in the heart of central London with a ton of great food, coffee and bars/pubs within a 2min walking distance
-- The salary range for this job is from 35K - 70K GBP depending on the experience level (junior to senior)
+- The salary range for this job is from £30K+ depending on the experience level
 ---
 [Apply for this position](https://yoyo.workable.com/jobs/217951)